hellomuthu23/planning-poker/README.md

 ## Pending features open to development

-1. Support for custom voting options - T-Shirt sizes
+1. Support for custom voting options
 2. Remove a user in session
 3. Add timer
 4. Export options